alanng10/Tool/Docue/a.md

 The word is "Tool".

-The word first letter "T" is node use that is applicable to all.
+The word first letter "T" is node direct that is applicable to all.

 The word second letter "o" is any resulted execute.